Gale Leach -- Author

 Local Editors I can recommend:

-The links below are suggested by Jane Friedman:
+The companies below are suggested by Jane Friedman:

 ISBN: International Standard Book Number.
 ISBNs are purchased by the publisher and cannot be sold or re-assigned.